-And I do NOT mean to sound insensitive – I’ve been through the ringer a few times, and I’ve worked LOADS of retail in this industry, and I’ve had all the aggravating discussions, and yes I KNOW that people can be exhausting and pushy and condescending.
+And I do NOT mean to sound insensitive – I’ve been through the ringer a few times, and I’ve worked a lot of retail.
+I’ve had all the aggravating discussions, and yes I KNOW that people can be exhausting and pushy and condescending.
 I know.
 I KNOW.

 But you gotta help ’em out.

-The title of this article is a little tongue in cheek, but what we’re talking about today is giving your new (and returning) clients the tools they need to be good clients.
+What we’re talking about today is giving your clients the tools they need to succeed.
 You may have an occasional wack-a-doo, but believe me: Most people want you to be happy when they walk through the door.
-I certainly don’t want my mechanic to hide in the bathroom when I come in for snow tires.
+I certainly don’t want my mechanic to hide in the bathroom when I walk in for tires.
 I’d REALLY like to be a good customer for the businesses I value.

 So how do we do that with our clients?
 I’m so glad you asked!!!!
 Here a few things to try and implement:

 #1.
-Understand that most people don’t use an upholsterer on a super regular basis.
+Understand that most people don’t use an upholsterer on a regular basis.

 #2.
 Know how you’d like things to go.

-If you want to train your clients, first you need a clear pathway from initial contact to completion (and possibly beyond)
+If you want to train your clients, first you need a clear map.
+How would you like this to go?

 This is something you need to figure out for yourself.
 I have a small shop with lots of students in and out, so space management is a primary concern.
 I try very hard not to bring projects in until we’re ready to start work.
 It also means that I have a hard time adjusting if a project comes in and gets delayed – I don’t stack up multiple projects, so if something comes in and we can’t get started, I’m probably unemployed that week.
 BAD NEWS!!!!
 I need to maintain a pretty smooth workflow on the client side.
 As such, I like to do things in this order: